Ellie Goulding discography

 Goulding's second studio album, Halcyon, was released in October 2012, peaking at number one in the UK and reaching the top 10 in Canada, Germany and the US.
 It was later certified triple platinum by the BPI and gold by the Recording Industry Association of America (RIAA).
 The album's lead single, "Anything Could Happen", earned Goulding her third top-five song on the UK Singles Chart when it peaked at number five.
 The track also became her first charting single in Australia (number 20) and second appearance on the US Billboard Hot 100 (number 47).
 Subsequent singles "Figure 8" and "Explosions" peaked at numbers 33 and 13 on the UK chart, respectively.
 In 2013, Goulding was featured on Calvin Harris's single "I Need Your Love", which reached number four in the UK.
 That same year, her album Halcyon was reissued as Halcyon Days, containing 10 additional tracks.
 It was preceded by the lead single "Burn", which gave Goulding her first UK number-one single.
 The song also became an international success, charting inside the top 10 in several countries.
-Halcyon Days yielded two more singles: a cover of "How Long Will I Love You" by The Waterboys and "Goodness Gracious".
+Halcyon Days yielded two more singles: a cover of "How Long Will I Love You" by the Waterboys and "Goodness Gracious".
 In 2014, Goulding recorded the song "Beating Heart" for the soundtrack to Divergent, and she also released her second collaboration with Calvin Harris, titled "Outside".
-The following year, she contributed the song "Love Me Like You Do" to the soundtrack to Fifty Shades of Grey.
+The following year, she contributed the song "Love Me like You Do" to the soundtrack to Fifty Shades of Grey.
 "Love Me like You Do" became a commercial success worldwide, earning Goulding her second UK number one and topping the charts in several other countries.

 Goulding's third studio album, Delirium, was released in November 2015 and peaked at number three in the United Kingdom, the United States and Australia, while reaching the top five in several other countries.
 The album spawned three singles: "On My Mind", "Army" and "Something in the Way You Move".
 In 2016, Goulding recorded the song "Still Falling for You" for the soundtrack to Bridgit Jones' Baby.
 On the same year, Goulding announced that she was going on indefinite hiatus.

-During the hiatus, to keep in touch with her fans, Goulding released several stand-alone singles: "First Time" with Norwegian DJ Kygo, "Return to Love" with Andrea Bocelli, and the covers of Don McLean's "Vincent", the Christmas carol "O Holy Night", and her rendition of Joni Mitchell's "River", which became Goulding's third number-one in her homecountry and the last number-one single of the 2010(s) in the UK.

-After a 5-year gap, Goulding made her long-awaited return with her fourth studio album, Brightest Blue, which peaked at number one in the UK, her third album to do so.
+During the hiatus, to keep in touch with her fans, Goulding released several stand-alone singles: "First Time" with the Norwegian DJ and record producer Kygo, "Return to Love" with the Italian tenor Andrea Bocelli, and the cover versions of Don McLean's "Vincent", the Christmas carol "O Holy Night", and her rendition of Joni Mitchell's "River", which became Goulding's third number-one in her homecountry and the last number-one single of the 2010s in the UK.
+After a five-year gap, Goulding made her long-awaited return with her fourth studio album, Brightest Blue, which peaked at number one in the UK, her third album to do so.
 The record was split into two sides; the first side Brightest Blue, marked the return of Goulding introspective sound and it spanned the singles: "Flux", "Power" and "Love I'm Given", while the second side of the record, titled EG.0, was a more commercial sound, and described by Goulding herself as the songs that her record label (Polydor) wants her to do.
-It spawned several singles, including: "Close To Me", "Hate Me", "Sixteen", "Slow Grenade" and "Worry About Me", while the first three saw international commercial success.
+It spawned several singles, including: "Close to Me", "Hate Me", "Sixteen", "Slow Grenade" and "Worry About Me", while the first three saw international commercial success.